abayomipopoola/abayomipopoola/src/pages/blockchain-technology/index.md

 > There’re only twenty-one million Bitcoins to be mined.

-Bitcoin mining is the process of adding transaction records to bitcoin’s public ledger of past transactions, called the blockchain (chain of blocks)—a shared public ledger on which the entire decentralised distributed peer-to-peer bitcoin network relies.
+Bitcoin mining is the process of adding transaction records to bitcoin’s public ledger of past transactions, called the blockchain (chain of blocks)--a shared public ledger on which the entire decentralised distributed peer-to-peer bitcoin network relies.
 All the bitcoin used in the world are connected and together they constitute a network that processes and check all bitcoin transactions in a public ledger.

-Satoshi Nakamoto designed the blockchain in such a way that users can create a free and anonymous bitcoin account number—a wallet.
+Satoshi Nakamoto designed the blockchain in such a way that users can create a free and anonymous bitcoin account number--a wallet.
 This eliminates the need for a central bank because all the users constitute the bank.